 - Logo use of the logo on a site signifies an organization's brand and reputation.
-It is important to develop a policy regarding how logos should be used; - Disclaimers each site should carry a disclosure that states that the views of the individuals using the site are not the views of the organization; - Anonymity transparency is an effective way of fostering appropriate online behaviour and helps deter abuse.
+It is important to develop a policy regarding how logos should be used. - Disclaimers each site should carry a disclosure that states that the views of the individuals using the site are not the views of the organization. - Anonymity transparency is an effective way of fostering appropriate online behaviour and helps deter abuse.
 As such a community of creativity, shared knowledge and expertise should be cultivated and anonymity not be encouraged.
 Misuse of the site by posting inappropriate content should not be tolerated.
-In circumstances where the site is to be used to address sensitive subjects then a special area for anonymous postings should be established; - Single sign-on by using a single sign-on directory infrastructure for employees' site access a unique profile can be created that offers a level of security that can be customized to an individual's position and role in the organization; - Conditions for use of the site terms and conditions for the use of the site should be posted on the site, for example the use of a moderator and that personal attacks (cyber bullying), falsehoods and inaccuracies are disallowed; - Intellectual property and copyright should be observed; - Privacy user privacy should be respected and a privacy policy posted to the site; - Guide a guide that incorporates all aspects of the use of the site should be created and posted to the site; - Training materials training materials and other opportunities for individuals to educate themselves on the appropriate use of the site should be offered.
+In circumstances where the site is to be used to address sensitive subjects then a special area for anonymous postings should be established. - Single sign on by using a single sign-on directory infrastructure for employees' site access a unique profile can be created that offers a level of security that can be customized to an individual's position and role in the organization. - Conditions for use of the site terms and conditions for the use of the site should be posted on the site, a moderator should be engaged, and personal attacks (cyber bullying), falsehoods and inaccuracies should be disallowed. - Intellectual property and copyright these should be observed. - Privacy user privacy should be respected and a privacy policy posted to the site. - Guide a guide that incorporates all aspects of the use of the site should be created and posted to the site. - Training materials training materials and other opportunities for individuals to educate themselves on the appropriate use of the site should be offered.

-The external use of Web 2.0 tools presents both opportunities and potential threats, which managed correctly can be turned to competitive advantage.
-To help companies make the most out of these tools in their communications with their customers, Hoffman (2009) cites the LEAD (listen, experiment, apply, develop) roadmap that has been developed by the Sloan Centre for Internet Retailing.
+The external use of Web 3.0 and 4.0 tools presents both opportunities and potential threats, which managed correctly can be turned to competitive advantage.
+To help companies make the most of these tools in their communications with their customers, Hoffman (2009) cites the LEAD (listen, experiment, apply, develop) roadmap that has been developed by the Sloan Centre for Internet Retailing.
 It encourages organizations to:

-• Listen - having formal processes to monitor and analyse what customers are saying about it online and then use this information as an early warning system.
+- Listen having formal processes to monitor and analyse what customers are saying about it online and then use this information as an early warning system.
 Companies should also assume that the digital environment will change rapidly - so they must adapt accordingly.
-Rather than pushing messages at consumers, marketers should listen to them and think constantly about new ways to engage with them actively;

-- Experiment don't just monitor social media engage customers using Web 2.0 and beyond tools.
-By using simple pilots such as creating an organizational profile on social networking sites, greater customer awareness and brand engagement can be achieved; - Apply apply the lessons learnt in the simple pilots.
+Rather than pushing messages at consumers, marketers should listen to them and think constantly about new ways to engage with them actively. - Experiment don't just monitor social media engage customers using Web 3.0, 4.0 and beyond tools.
+By using simple pilots such as creating an organizational profile on social networking sites, greater customer awareness and brand engagement can be achieved. - Apply apply the lessons learnt in the simple pilots.
 Optimize the organization's website so that it connects fluidly with online communities and social media sites.
-Make it simple for customers to link to you and tag your content, and find ways to make your site more relevant in social networking searches; and - Develop Web 2.0 and beyond tools should be a crucial part of an organization's marketing mix.
+Make it simple for customers to link to you and tag your content, and find ways to make your site more relevant in social networking searches.

+Develop - Web tools should be a crucial part of an organization's marketing mix.
 It is critical that these be integrated into marketing programmes and managed as more than just another advertising channel.

-Utilizing Web 2.0 and beyond tools for greater competitive advantage requires a different mindset.
-One that is much more in tune with listening to what customers are saying rather than pushing a marketing message.
-Leigh (2009: 18) outlines how strategic listening allows the organization to keep in touch with current trends and sudden shifts in the organization's environment:
+Utilizing Web 3.0 and 4.0 tools for greater competitive advantage requires a different mindset - one that is much more in tune with listening to what customers are saying rather than pushing a marketing message.
+Leigh (2009:18) outlines how strategic listening allows the organization to keep in touch with current trends and sudden shifts in the organization's environment: